Nampeyo 1 (unsigned)Dimensions:

 Bird rendition #2, near the bottom: The elements of this bird are the same as its first rendition, but there are small differences, the most obvious is that the two bird forms are “flying” in different directions.
 Given that these two bird designs are painted in opposite directions, it is optically difficult to compare them.
 Nevertheless, if the two designs were laid side by side headed in the same direction, the following differences would be noted: a) The version nearest the spout (rendition #1) has a curlicue head that moves in a clockwise direction; in the second version this direction is reversed. b) In rendition #1 the curlicue head emerges from the bottom of the bird’s body; in the second version it emerges from the top. c) In rendition #1 the large square crook bends back on itself to form a square; in the second version this crook remains open.

 Is this canteen by Nampeyo?

 When deciding if a pot is “by Nampeyo,” I compare its painting to six design strategies that characterize of Nampeyo’s mature style.
-They are:
+As developed in “Appendix B,” they are: